amar-deep-2025/restfull-web-services/README.md

 public class UserJpaResource {}
 ```

-## Add crud operations for the user and posts
+## Add crud operations for the user and posts with validations
 ```
 package com.fullstacklogic.rest.webservices.user;